Comic Strip Spread

 The colour yellow at the bottom of the picture stands for the light which the hanged man experiences when he manages to let himself fall.
 The wide path in the background leads to a dead-end against blue rocks.
 Walking back a bit one can find a narrow track which leads around the rocks back into the light.
 The violet background portrays the night sky.
 Normal vision is not carried any further.

-Card 5: The Chariot
+Card 5: The Emperor

-Card 6: The Fool
+Card 6: The High Priestess

-Card 9: The Sun
+Card 8: The Sun

 The sun can be seen clearly and it dominates the picture.
 The last walls are being conquered and in between them flowers are already growing.
 This lets us suspect that the difficult path is at an end.
 The path, which continues, can already be seen beyond the wall.